Chia-Yu-Kuo/FPGA-Project/README.md

 # FPGA-Project
-There are some project from course of FIELD PROGRAMMABLE GATE ARRAY (FPGA) DESIGN and INTRODUCTION TO DIGITAL IC DESIGN
+There are some project from course of FIELD PROGRAMMABLE GATE ARRAY (FPGA) DESIGN